 This 50k(+) is a Graduate Level run, meaning you will be on some of CT's most technical and gnarly trails: first the Regicides (West Rock's "Blue" trail) and then The Quinnipiac Trail (another of CT's famed Blue trails).
-Hence, the Blue 2 Blue Challenge (h/t Alex McDaniel for the idea).
+Hence, the Blue 2 Blue Challenge.
 It is imperative that you have finished at least one (1) trail 50k in the previous 12 months- I will also consider you if you’ve completed something gnarly like Cat’s Tail or Breakneck or the like.
 This is definitely not a beginner’s race.
-There's a good 6,300 feet of climbing and the majority of it is extremely technical.
+There's a good 6,350 feet of climbing and the majority of it is extremely technical.

-Course description: this is an out-and-back starting at West Rock Ridge State Park's South Overlook in New Haven and offers you an amazing panoramic view of the CT coastline.
-You'll be starting on pavement for about a quarter mile before we put you onto Regicides for about seven miles of some of the gnarliest, rockiest trail you can imagine.
+Course description: this is an out-and-back starting at West Rock Plauyground in New Haven.
+You'll be starting on the Westville Feeder Trail for your first climb up to the Regicides Trail for about six miles of some of the gnarliest, rockiest trail you can imagine.
 Then, the fun really starts as you climb up High Rock to the intersection of the Q Trail.
 You will follow blue blazes down to the first aid station at Brooks Rd, then climb up to Mad Mare Ridge before a nice little descent to a one mile road section on Downs Road, crossing Gaylord Mountain Road, then continuing on asphalt before going back on dirt right before the Y Camp.

 What in the...

 Here's the interactive Blue-Blazed Hiking Trails map from CFPA: CFPA Interactive Map